tndata/speaking/README.md

 ## Available to speak?

 Feel free to browse the [list of speaking opportunities in our issues](https://github.com/dotnet-foundation/speaking/issues).
-If you'd like to promote yourself as availabel, consider submitting a PR to the [SPEAKERS.md](SPEAKERS.md) file with details about your availability and requirements.
+If you'd like to promote yourself as available, consider submitting a PR to the [SPEAKERS.md](SPEAKERS.md) file with details about your availability and requirements.